Add new life, colour and song to your garden by planting the right mix of flowers and shrubs – and bring on the birds!

 Cotoneaster (Cotoneaster conspicuus, C. horizontalis)

 Nectar-rich flowers, red berries.
-Small-leaved varieties of this kind are best for birds and thrive in any soil, in sun.
+Cotoneasters are hardy and mostly drought-resistant, these abundent berry producers will grow pretty much anywhere.
+With 200 species, from ground cover to small trees, there's a cotoneaster for every type of garden.
+Small-leaved varieties of cotoneaster are best for birds and thrive in any soil, in sun.
 C. conspicuus can be container-grown but allow prostrate C. dammeri to creep over paving.

 Teasel (Dipsacus fullonum)